JesusLozano4/FRESQIA-CTIC-QuantumLab/README.md

-# Quantum classification of strawberry leaves
+# Foliar REcognition of Symptoms using Quantum and Artificial Intelligence: FRESQIA
 This project originates from previous work on the **ARQA Demonstrator 1**, within the framework of **[Cervera Network ARQA](https://redarqa.es/)**.
 The architectures and structures developed in that phase have been adapted and repurposed to create a disease detection system for strawberry leaves.
 This initiative aims to increase the visibility of **Quantum Computing** within the agricultural sector, showcasing its practical utility and its promise for future scalability.

 ## Project Structure